-- 3. Procurement of project consultants.
-Grantees shall work with Metro to select an appropriate consultant team as needed to complete all proposed work outlined in the grant application.
-Prior to execution of the Grant IGA, Metro shall have the opportunity to review and approve any requests for proposals to be issued by the Grantee.
-Metro shall be involved as an equal partner in the selection of all project consultants. - 4.
-Contracting with project consultants.
-Following final selection of project consultants, applicant shall prepare draft contracts with all consultants that fully describe the project milestones, deliverables and timelines and provide maximum costs for consultant tasks.
+- 4.3.
+Procurement of project consultants.: Prior to execution of the final IGA, the Grantees applicant shall work with Metro to select an appropriate consultant team as needed to complete the all proposed work as outlined in the grant application.
+Prior to execution of the Grant IGA, Metro shall have the opportunity to review and approve any requests for proposals to be issued by the grant applicant Grantee.
+Metro and shall be involved as an equal partner in the selection of all project consultants. - 5.4.
+Draft contractContracting with project consultants.
+Following final selection of project consultants, applicant shall prepare draft contracts with all consultants that fully describe the project milestones, deliverables and timelines as set forth in the draft IGA and provide maximum costs for each consultant tasks.
 Metro shall have the opportunity to review and approve draft contracts with consultants who will perform work prior to the execution of such contracts. - 5.
-Revision of IGA schedule of milestones.
-Once the contract terms, including required milestones, timelines, deliverables, and fees have been fully negotiated and agreed, the Grant IGA schedule of milestones shall be updated to fully reflect the final project approach and shall be incorporated into an amended IGA and also as an exhibit to any consultant contracts. - 6.
-Refinement of Grant Agreement Procedures.
-The COO has the authority to direct staff to refine and modify the general Grant Agreement procedures outlined above as needed to ensure smooth, efficient administration and continual improvement of the grant program.
+Revision Execution of the final of IGA schedule of milestones. -- Once the contract terms, including required milestones, timelines, deliverables, and fees have been fully negotiated and agreed, the Grant IGA schedule of milestones shall be updated to fully reflect the final project approach and shall be incorporated into an amended IGA and also as an exhibit to The draft any consultant contracts shall be attached as an exhibit to the final IGA.